 They recommended I go through the Mayo Pain Rehabilitation Program.
 I attended the 3-week PRC program at Mayo Clinic’s campus in Jacksonville, Florida, which forces all patients to taper off of any pain-related medication.
 I learned some things from the program, but it didn’t fix me.

 I was on at least 20 different medications between the ages of 12 and 20.
 The doctors I’d see would put me on all kinds of shit, without hesitation.
 99% of those drugs did nothing for me.
 One of them ended up helping enough with my pain for me to return to New York and go back to college.
 My turning point came when I was sitting in my apartment, thinking about the medications I was on.
 I was still in pain, always bloated, had very frequent headaches and my acne was out of control.
 In 2016, I was 30 pounds overweight from overeating and just eating so much shit – shake shack, processed food, dollar pizza, you name it.
 In November 2017, I decided to try a plant based diet.
 The weight came off easily.
 Within a week, I had no more headaches.

 Since then, my health has improved dramatically.
 I became so interested in healthy eating and looking at health from a holistic standpoint that I enrolled in the Institute for Integrative Nutrition, where I became a certified health coach.
 There are a lot of things that helped me, including yoga, pilates and meditation.

 What really lights me up is helping others with autoimmune conditions get their life back.
 You can do everything that you have ever dreamed of.
 You can find healing.
-If you told 2016 Caroline that in 2019 she’d be able to hold a plank for 3 minutes and that she’d be enjoying green smoothies, she would have never believed you.
+I’m not vegan or “plant-based” anymore, but I found a balance that works for me.